 How to Start a Book Review Blog?

-- Get started with your own blog.
+Do you want to start your own book review blog?
 It is easier than you think.
-Here are two great resources:
+Here are a few great resources:

 - Register your blog in a book blogger directory so authors can find you: Ninja Influencers: https://www.ninjainfluencers.com/